-- · reduce the risk of the licensee providing credit to a consumer on terms that are not affordable for the consumer; and - mitigate the harm that may be caused to a consumer if you provide credit to the consumer on terms that are not affordable for them: s133BXC(3)(d)-(e)
+- reduce the risk of the licensee providing credit to a consumer on terms that are not affordable for the consumer; and - mitigate the harm that may be caused to a consumer if you provide credit to the consumer on terms that are not affordable for them: s133BXC(3)(d)-(e)

-You may have specific procedures for these provisions, or procedures that while designed for other purposes have the effect of reducing the risk of unaffordable lending or mitigating harms of actual unaffordable lending.
-These may reduce the level of inquiries and verification steps that need to be taken, the extent of which would depend on the nature and effectiveness of the procedure.
+You may have specific procedures, or procedures that while designed for other purposes have the effect of reducing the risk of unaffordable lending or mitigating harms of actual unaffordable lending.
+These may reduce the level of inquiries and verification steps that need to be taken, depending on the nature and effectiveness of the procedure.